Ed94/gencpp/Readme.md

 * `template< class Type> struct Array`
 * `template< class Type> struct HashTable`

 Both Code and AST definitions have a `template< class Type> Code/AST cast()`.
-Its just an alternative way to explictly cast to each other.
+Its just an alternative way to explicitly cast to each other.

 Otherwise the library is free of any templates.

-The following CodeTypes are used which the user may optionally use strong typeing with if they enable: `GEN_ENFORCE_STRONG_CODE_TYPES`
+The following CodeTypes are used which the user may optionally use strong typing with if they enable: `GEN_ENFORCE_STRONG_CODE_TYPES`

 * CodeBody : Has support for `for-range` iterating across Code objects.
 * CodeAttributes